trimble-oss/website-modus.trimble.com/content/elements/accordions.md

 - Accordions can allow a single section to expand at one time, while automatically collapsing the section that loses focus (default behavior), or it can allow for all sections to expand at the same time.
 - When an accordion expands and collapses only its height should change; its width should stay consistent.
 - Expand-and-collapse functionality should never be triggered on hover.
-- The expand-and-collapse functionality of an accordion is tied to the entire header of the component, with additional actions being triggered only by interaction within the bounds of their related UI components.
+- The expand-and-collapse functionality of an accordion is tied to the entire header of the element, with additional actions being triggered only by interaction within the bounds of their related UI element.
 - Avoid “nested” accordions—that is, collapsible content within collapsible content.
 This type of pattern goes against UX best practices.

 ### Editorial